Lanie Ortillo: International

 Ortillo has also played for the Philippine national futsal team as early as the Tri Nations Futsal tournament in October 2023 in which the team won a silver medal.
-She was also played at the 2024 ASEAN Women's Futsal Championship.
+She also played at the 2024 ASEAN Women's Futsal Championship.
 Ortillo is among the players which resigned in December 2025 due to an internal dispute between the Philippine Football Federation and the team coached by Victor Hermans.

 Ortillo however returned to the national team now coached by Rafa Merino and was named part of the 2025 AFC Women's Futsal Asian Cup.
-She was also named part of the Philippine squad for the upcoming inaugural 2025 FIFA Futsal Women's World Cup.
+She was also named part of the Philippine squad for the inaugural 2025 FIFA Futsal Women's World Cup.